- Instructions for Form 982 - Main Contents

 For the latest information about developments related to Form 982 and its instructions, such as legislation enacted after they were published, go to IRS.gov/Form982.

-Discharge of qualified principal residence indebtedness in 2017.
+Discharge of qualified principal residence indebtedness before 2021.

 Generally, the amount by which you benefit from the discharge of indebtedness is included in your gross income.
 However, under certain circumstances described in section 108, you can exclude the amount of discharged indebtedness from your gross income.